alexprice1/survey/README.md

 ```

 ## Run Server
-As long as you have built the project before, you only have to run node.
+As long as you have built the project before, you only have to run node and have mysql running.
 ```
 npm run start;
 ```